 The maximum effective rate of taxation in Gibraltar is 24.99%.

-For individuals with a gross income of less than £40,000 per annum, the maximum effective rate of taxation in Gibraltar is 24.99%.
+For individuals with a gross income of less than £40,000 per annum, the maximum effective rate of taxation is under 20%.

 Under this system persons may claim allowances and deductions and will be taxed on their taxable gross income less allowances as follows:

-Allowances include things such as mortgage interest relief, child allowances and pension tax-relief.
+Allowances include things such as mortgage interest relief, medical insurance, child allowances and pension tax-relief.